ahonkan/microcontroller_training/README.md

 by following instructions here: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork

 > **Terminology**
-> *fork* A copy of a repository whose structure & layout can be modified without affecting the original repository
+> *fork* A copy of a repository whose structure & layout can be modified without affecting the original repository.
+Repos are forked, code in a repo is branched.
 > *upstream* The original repository from which the *fork* took place
 > *downstream* Yours and other repositories that were forked from the main *upstream* repository.
 > *sync your fork* You update/sync your *downstream* fork with all the changes that have happened on the *upstream* fork.  *upstream* fork will contain all the latest changes that you want